BirchWong/miniDiffusion/README.md

 ---

-    prompts = ["a girl with long straight brown hair, a light blue hoodie", "a girl with long wavy black hair, a light blue T-shirt", "a girl with short wavy brown hair, a light red hoodie", "a girl with short straight blonde hair, a brown jacket"] * 4
+    prompts = ["a girl with long straight brown hair, a light blue hoodie", "a girl with short wavy blonde hair, a blue jacket", "a girl with long wavy white hair, a light yellow T-shirt", "a girl with long straight blonde hair, a light green sweater"] * 4

 ## Training